Published: 2009; Last updated: 2013

 In our experience, such evaluation generally takes the form of technical reports summarizing at least partly quantitative data, though we see no inherent reason that qualitative data can't also be shared in a systematic and credible way.
 We have also discussed this topic on our blog, here.

 Different programs aim for different sorts of life change, and must be assessed on different terms.
-We do not hold to a single universal rule for determining what "impact" we're looking for; rather, what we look for varies by program type.
-Within the scope of this report (developing-world health, education, and economic empowerment), we consider the following to be evidence of impact.
+We do not hold to a single universal rule for determining what "evidence of effectiveness" we're looking for; rather, what we look for varies by program type.
+Within the scope of international aid (which includes developing-world health, education, and economic empowerment), we consider the following to be evidence of impact.